For more information

 3) Fighting a fish on a fly rod is pretty intuitive and how much pressure you apply and drag on the reel you use will change from fish to fish.
 As with any other type of rod and reel fishing, you need to keep a strain on the fish and the line taught at all times but you don't want to force things and break the tippet or pull the hook; a happy medium is required.
 The first thing you need to do is get any slack line you have out, back onto your reel.
 Don't try and fight the fish by just stripping in the line with your hands, you have a reel with a good drag - use it!
 Try and keep your rod in a vertical position with a bend in it.
 Let the fish take line off the reel when it wants and, as soon as it stops, start winding the line back in.
 You don't want to force the fish but don't let it just sit there either.
 Once again, there is a happy medium between the two.

 4) After the fish has tired and you have got it close enough to get it in your net, lift your rod up and back.
 This will help to slide the fish into the net.
-One thing to watch out for at this point... don't wind too much line back onto the reel!
-If you do, you run the risk of getting the leader/flyline knot stuck in the guides and breaking off your fish.
-A good rule of thumb is to never wind the leader/flyline knot closer than 3 feet to the rod tip.
+One thing to watch out for at this point is that you don't wind too much line back onto the reel!
+If you do, you run the risk of getting the leader to flyline knot stuck in the guides and breaking off your fish.
+A good rule of thumb is to never wind the leader to flyline knot closer than 3 feet from the rod tip.

 - Where applicable, use barbless hooks.
 An easily removed hook reduces the amount of fish handling.
 You can pinch the barbs down with a pair of pliers or hemostats.

 - Try and land your fish as quickly as possible.
 The longer you play a fish, the more exhausted it becomes and the less likely it is to recover.

 - Before handling a fish and/or taking it out of a net, wet both of your hands.
 This helps prevent the removal of a fish's protective slime.